-Pesto genovese: history of pesto and traditional pesto sauce recipe
+How to make pesto genovese?
+Let’s discover the history of pesto and the authentic pesto sauce recipe

 What is pesto?
 What is pesto made of?
 Let’s discover together with Laura Bullio, Sommelier and Food Ambassador of Italia Delight, the Pesto genovese, the second pasta sauce in the world, which must be used strictly cold, but leaving free space for imagination…